 Remote Work Can Be a Game-Changer

-To illustrate what a difference remote work can make, I’ll tell you about my other disability.
+To illustrate what a difference remote work can make, I’ll tell you about another of my disabilities.
 Ten years ago, I sustained a concussion that never healed properly.
 Most people think a concussion is no big deal because about 85% of concussions heal completely within a few weeks.
 But for the other 15%, it’s a very big deal.
 It is, after all, a type of traumatic brain injury—and there’s no such thing as a “minor” brain injury.

 My symptoms included a constant headache (which lasted nearly eight years), frequent migraines, vertigo, nausea, vision disturbances, aphasia, acquired dyslexia and dyscalculia, cognitive issues, memory loss, sensory overload, and auditory processing problems.